Master Joe Corley, Master Instructor and 9th Degree Black Belt With a Mission

 Master Corley was also inducted into the Tae Kwon Do Hall of Fame in 2007.

-Mr. Corley also became the voice for American karate on national television, where he produced the programming from the announcer position and did commentary with long-term friends like Chuck Norris and Pat Morita on NBC, CBS, ESPN, SHOWTIME, USA NETWORK, SPORTS CHANNEL AMERICA, PRIME NETWORK, SPORT SOUTH and on international television syndication.
-As expert analyst and host for PKA karate world championships on network, cable and pay per view, Mr. Corley became synonymous with the sport to the millions of fans who followed the 1,000+ hours of coverage on television.
-With events originating from such diverse locales as 50 cities in the United States, Canada, France, Belgium, South Africa, South America and the United Arab Emirates, Joe Corley has educated an entire generation of sports fans.
+Mr. Corley also became the voice for American Karate on national television, where he produced the programming from the announcer position and did commentary with long-term friends like Chuck Norris and Pat Morita on NBC, CBS, ESPN, SHOWTIME, USA NETWORK, SPORTS CHANNEL AMERICA, PRIME NETWORK, SPORT SOUTH and on international television syndication.
+As expert analyst and host for PKA Karate World Championships on network, cable and pay per view, Mr. Corley became synonymous with the sport to the millions of fans who followed the 1,000+ hours of coverage on television.
+With events originating from 50 diverse locales–50 cities in the United States, Canada, France, Belgium, South Africa, South America and the United Arab Emirates–Joe Corley has educated an 2 generations of sports fans.

 But the thing that continues to drive Joe Corley is the knowledge that he can use his experience and accomplishments to share with everyone in Atlanta and around the world on television the great feelings of confidence, courage, discipline, honor and integrity that come from learning the martial arts properly.
 Master Corley continues to strive in order to achieve his life-long goals, bringing karate, tae kwon do and kickboxing to as many people as his personal efforts and television campaign can reach.
 His global PKA television projects provide the forum for spreading the right messages internationally.